top of page

 The noun 'fraternity' has its etymological roots in Latin.
 It is derived from the Latin word 'fraternitas,' which is formed from 'frater,' meaning 'brother.'
 In essence, 'fraternity' denotes a sense of brotherhood or association among individuals who share common goals or interests.
 In the context of college or university social organizations, fraternities aim to foster a sense of brotherhood and camaraderie among their members.
 This term has been used for centuries to describe groups and organizations that emphasize the bonds of friendship and mutual support, often symbolized by the metaphorical idea of an extended family of brothers.
 Thus, the etymology of 'fraternity' reflects its historical association with the concept of brotherhood and the formation of close-knit groups or societies.

-Quiz: Find the meaning of fraternity
+Quiz: Find the meaning of the noun fraternity:

 Try Again!